Why I don’t use social media anymore.

 So that is why I no longer use social media and why I probably won’t use it again.

 Because I know that at the end of my life, sharing pics & quips & LOLs & emoticons & working diligently to create a “presence” on social media networking platforms & eagerly seeking “likes” & “shares” & “hearts” and so forth is not a time investment that I will feel proud of.
 To the contrary, it’s one I will probably regret.

 Others may feel very differently and that’s perfectly OK.
 This is my life.
 You’ve got yours.

 The purpose of this mini-essay is not to say “social media is good” or “bad,” but rather to pose this question:

 “The average human lifespan is 39,420,000 minutes, if you are lucky.
 How are you currently spending your life-minutes?
 Where are they going?
 Are you OK with that?”

 This can be a frightening question to face — regarding social media or any other “time investment” — but ultimately, it might be the only question that really matters.

-– Is it possible to run a successful business without using social media to promote your work?
-Yes.
-Yes it is.
+Is it possible to run a successful business without using social media to promote your work?
+I think so.
+Here are some thoughts..